Sankeerthini/Global-Weather-Tracker/README.md

 ## Overview

 Welcome to the Global Weather Tracker, a responsive and user-friendly weather application that provides current weather information and a 5-day forecast for any city around the globe.
-This application is designed to deliver accurate weather updates and forecasts to help you plan your day effectively.
+This application is designed to deliver accurate weather updates and forecasts.

 [Live Demo](https://sankeerthini.github.io/Global-Weather-Tracker/)